If your team tracks work across multiple tools, that means you’ve got multiple streams of data—and potentially a complex workflow to bring together.

 Imagine you're on a product team managing a roadmap.
 Your marketing team needs to be able to see your launch dates in order to plan their upcoming campaigns.

-With sync, you can make your launch date information directly available to the marketing team, so they can plug your plans their Campaigns base.
+With sync, you can make your launch date information directly available to the marketing team, so they can plug your plans into their Campaigns base.